 Pro-forma invoice can be simply termed as an invoice that gives a rough idea to the buyer about the cost of products and services.

-Pro-forma invoice is basically referred as estimation or a quote.
+A Pro-forma invoice is basically referred to as an estimation or a quote.

 This billing method is sometimes used as a seller’s declaration stating his commitment to deliver certain goods or services at the estimated price.